sverweij/dependency-cruiser/doc/rules-reference.md

 - names starting with `./` are local
 - you can use external node_modules to reference rule sets (e.g. `dependency-cruiser/configs/recommended`)
-- there's no need to specify the extension for javascript files, but for json it's mandatory.
+- there's no need to specify the extension for JavaScript files, but for json it's mandatory.

 #### How rules are merged

 - `allowed` rules
-  Dependency-cruiser concats `allowed` rules from the extends, and de-duplicates them.
+  Dependency-cruiser concatenates `allowed` rules from the extends, and de-duplicates them.
 - `forbidden` rules
   For `forbidden` rules it uses the same approach, except when the rules